 The Effect of Conscription on Unit Choice

-When the Military Service Act came into effect on 2 March 1916, men no longer had any option to which unit they were sent.
-Instead, a conscript would have been sent to a unit which needed to be brought up to strength.
+When the Military Service Act came into effect on 2 March 1916, men no longer had an option to which regiment or corps they were sent.
+Instead, a conscript was sent to where the army saw fit.
+However, if a man had enlisted under the Derby Scheme and was called up after conscription had been introduced, then some leeway on unit choice was given.